MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample5.md

 ![Dragging the WEM](/images/tutorials/dataobjects/surfaces/DO12_11.png "Dragging the WEM")

-At last, exchange the module `WEMInitialize` with `WEMLoad` and load *venus.off*.
+At last, exchange the `WEMInitialize` module showing the cube with `WEMLoad` and load *venus.off*.
 You can decrease the *Face Alpha* in the panel of `SoWEMRenderer1` to make that WEM transparent.

 ![WEM transparency](/images/tutorials/dataobjects/surfaces/DO12_12.png "WEM transparency")